Starmer tells Zelensky he will press case for safeguards with Trump

 Britain has so far sought to strike a delicate balance between supporting Ukraine and keeping the White House, which has been holding talks with the Kremlin on ending the war, onside.

-Sir Keir also spoke with President of the European Commission Ursula von der Leyen on Saturday morning and in the afternoon with President of Finland Alexander Stubb, with whom he agreed that Europe must “step up” support for the security of the continent.
+Sir Keir also spoke with President of the European Commission Ursula von der Leyen on Saturday morning and in the afternoon with Finland’s President Alexander Stubb, with whom he agreed that Europe must “step up” support for the security of the continent.

 “Ahead of the three-year anniversary of Russia’s barbaric illegal war, they discussed the need to secure a just and enduring peace in Ukraine, and agreed that Europe must step up for the good of collective European security,” a Downing Street spokesperson said of his meeting with Ms von der Leyen.